seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 Abbreviations can be determined dynamically per client, per file.
 Because the abbreviations are stored in the bitstream itself, different streams of the same format can contain different sets of abbreviations according to the needs of the specific stream.
-As a concrete example, LLVM IR files usually emit an abbreviation for binary operators.
-If a specific LLVM module contained no or few binary operators, the abbreviation does not need to be emitted.
+As a concrete example, LLVM37 IR files usually emit an abbreviation for binary operators.
+If a specific LLVM37 module contained no or few binary operators, the abbreviation does not need to be emitted.

 .. _DEFINE_ABBREV: